brucedsu/CMPS183-KittyWar/Sprint 3/Sprint 3 Plan.md

 ### As an server developer, I need to add remaining packets and hooks for new abilities and cats.

 * 0.5 - 1 hours (2) Add new packet for spotlight ability
-* 0.5 - 1 hours (2) Add network responses for spotlight and hunting abilties
+* 0.5 - 1 hours (2) Add network responses for spotlight and hunting abilities
-* 0.5 - 1 hours (2) All new cats should become avaialbe to existing players and new players
+* 0.5 - 1 hours (2) All new cats should become available to existing players and new players

 * Total story points: 6
 * Total task hours: 1.5 - 3 hours